Madalin2605/Company-Classifier/README.md

 ## Notes
 - `train_logistic_regression.py` and `train_setfit.py` represent experimental approaches.
-- For any list of companies, running `main.py` should provide the label classification.
+- For any list of companies, running `main.py` should provide the label classification for most of the companies.